microsoft/TypeChat/site/src/docs/examples.md

 ## Step 4: Run the examples

-Examples can be found in the `examples` directory.
+Examples can be found in the `typescript/examples` directory.

 To run an example interactively, type `node ./dist/main.js` from the example's directory and enter requests when prompted.
 Type `quit` or `exit` to end the session.
 You can also open in VS Code the selected example's directory and press <kbd>F5</kbd> to launch it in debug mode.